PyLadiesBerlin/python-beginners-workshop/manual/installation_party.md

 Although Mac OS X comes with Python pre-installed, it is a wrong version of Python (2.7) and we need to install a new one (3.X, currently 3.6 or 3.7).

 1. Install Xcode: It is required to install Homebrew and Python.
 Download it from the App store.
-After a lengthy download and install process, open a terminal and type the following command to install Xcode Command Line tools which are required for Homebrew:
+After a lengthy download and install process, open a terminal.
+To open a terminal: open the Launchpad from the Dock and type `terminal` in the search box.
+Click on it to open.

+ Type the following command into terminal to install Xcode Command Line tools.
+They are required for Homebrew:

 ```
 xcode-select —-install